Titanopsis luederitzii Tisch.

 How to Grow and Care

 Titanopsis are easy to grow and clumps readily, forming a beautiful succulent mat.
 The clumps can be divided for further propagation of the plant.
 These plants need moderate water when growing in late fall and early spring.
 Keep somewhat dry the rest of the time.

 The maintenance of these attractive succulents is not difficult.
 They need a sandy substrate with little organic material.
 Titanopsis are winter growers and should be kept relatively dry in summer.
 These plants should also be kept dry when the temperature is below 45 °F (7 °C).

-The best place to grow Titanopsis is a sunny spot where it gets bright sunlight in summer and direct exposure to the sun in winter.
+The best place to grow Titanopsis is a sunny spot that gets bright sunlight in summer and direct exposure to the sun in winter.

 - Back to genus Titanopsis